Painting Tiles in Kitchen and Bathroom: the MissPompadour DIY-Tutorial

 15 min reading time

-Painting Tiles: Before/After pictures from our painting community
+Painting tiles: Before and After pictures from our Painting community

 Why should you paint your tiles?
 Because you can!
-With relatively little effort, you can transform your old, unattractive tiles with a new colour coat.
-Our customers have already transformed hundreds of bathrooms and kitchens and given some old tiled surfaces a brand-new modern look.
-Take a look and let yourself be inspired!
+With relatively little effort, you can transform your old, unsightly tiles into modern, eye-catching features.
+In the meantime, our customers have already beautified hundreds of bathrooms and kitchens and given some really ugly tiled surfaces a new look.
+Take a look and let us inspire you!

 Wall tiles in the bathroom